zebreus/distributed-universal-stateless-buildsystem/README.md

 While the resource configuration defines the data structure, on which things are done, the task specifies what is done.
 At the current stage, the plan is to let this be quite loosly defined and basically boil down to execute a command on the host computer.
 So it could be possible to do quite lowlevel and absolutly not stateless things, like compiling directly on the host.
 While this is possible, it is not how it is intended to be done.
 There will be template task configurations, that for example, start a container with the resource configuration as the rootfs and execute a custom command in the container.
 It is also planned, to create a template, that starts a container in a virtual machine, so you can even define things like cpu architecture in the configuration.
 #### Background
 Tasks are defined so freely to allow the easy usage of custom sandboxing techniques, as some tasks can for example not be executed in a container, so you just write a configuration, to do sandboxing in a virtual machine.
+#### Thoughts
+I would probably really like it, if the task just sets up the environment and gets the ball rolling, and the actual task is part of the resource configuration

+### Files configuration
+The files configuration of a resource specifies, which files are actually part of the resource

 ## configuration file format